 Jamison is the recipient of numerous awards and honors, among them an Emmy, an American Choreography Award, the Kennedy Center Honor, a National Medal of Arts, a "Bessie" Award, the Phoenix Award and the Handel Medallion.
 She was also listed in TIME's list of The World’s Most Influential People and honored by First Lady Michelle Obama at the first White House Dance Series event.
 In 2015, she became the 50th inductee into the Hall of Fame at the National Museum of Dance.
 Jamison continues to dedicate herself to asserting the prominence of the arts in our culture.

-Born in New York City to a Tunisian father and a Swiss mother, Suleika Jaouad's career aspirations as a foreign correspondent were cut short when, at age 22, she was diagnosed with leukemia.
-She began writing the acclaimed New York Times column and video series "Life, Interrupted” from the front lines of her hospital bed and has since become a fierce advocate for those living with illness and chronic pain.
+Jaouad is an Emmy-winning journalist, author, teacher and activist.
+Her career aspirations as a foreign correspondent were cut short when, at age 22, she was diagnosed with leukemia.
+She began writing the acclaimed New York Times column and video series "Life, Interrupted" from the front lines of her hospital bed and has since become a fierce advocate for those living with illness and other forms of adversity.

-Jaouad served on Barack Obama's Presidential Cancer Panel, and her advocacy work and reporting have brought her everywhere from the United Nations and Capitol Hill to a maximum security prison and a two-room schoolhouse in rural Montana.
+Jaouad served on Barack Obama's Presidential Cancer Panel, and her advocacy work, public speaking and reporting have brought her everywhere from the United Nations and Capitol Hill to a maximum security prison and a two-room schoolhouse in rural Montana.

 Sarah Kay has shared her poetry in 30 countries on six continents: in the middle of cornfields in Iowa, an orthodontist office in Nepal, a viking ship on a fjord in Norway, an LGBTQ community center in India, a church in New Zealand, a nightclub in Singapore, the Royal Danish Theater in Denmark, a public square in Estonia, Carnegie Hall in New York City, the back rooms of bars, juvenile detention centers, middle school gymnasiums and everywhere in between.
 Her poetry can be found on Netflix TV shows, Uniqlo T-shirts and bookstore shelves.
 She is the author of four best-selling books of poetry including B, The Type, No Matter the Wreckage and All Our Wild Wonder.